 I use the Braun Silk-epil 9 It came with a bunch of attachments, but I only brought the shaver, epilator, brush and face attachment.
 It gets rid of the hair (while making you cry) just like waxing.
 It gets easier every time and the hair stays away for longer than shaving.

-If bringing razors, stick to ones that have the shaving cream strips on them, like these, to save room in the bag on the cream.
+If bringing razors, stick to ones that have the shaving cream strips on them, to save room in the bag on the cream.
 I only use razors for my underarms, because epilating there hurts like a bitch.

 Make sure to have all prescriptions filled before you go, bring the medical info with you, and leave them in the bottle they came in so you don’t get too many questions when crossing borders.
 Make sure to pick up enough Birth Control and a couple yeast infection pills as well.